-Paul, in his letter to the Romans, argues against those Jewish believers and their Gentile disciples ("the weak", 15:1), who see their righteousness maintained and progressed by obedience to the law of Moses.
-Up to this point in his letter Paul has explained that all humanity stands under the righteous judgment of God, irrespective of whether they submit to the law of Moses or not.
-Now Paul explains that the righteous blessing of God, his promise to gather a people to stand eternally right in his presence, is also "apart from the law."
-Right-standing in the sight of God doesn't rest on our faithfulness, but on the faithfulness of Christ - his sacrifice on our behalf.
-So therefore, all "boasting" about some special standing a person may have before God through their obedience to the law is "excluded" and this because all believers, those under the law (Jewish believers) and those outside the law (Gentile believers), stand approved in the sight of God ("justified") by faith apart from the law.
+Paul, in his letter to the Romans, argues against those believers who think that law-obedience is the way toward the full attainment of God's promised blessings.
+Up to this point in his letter, Paul has explained that all humanity stands under the righteous judgment of God, irrespective of whether they are a highly moral person or not.
+Paul now explains that attaining the fullness of new life in Christ is "apart from the law."
+Being right with God, approved and blessed, doesn't rest on our faithfulness, but on the faithfulness of Christ - his sacrifice on our behalf.
+So therefore, all "boasting" before God on the basis of a person's faithful attention to the law is "excluded."
+A believer stands eternally approved in the sight of God (ie., "justified") on the basis of Christ's faithfulness appropriated through faith.

 v27-30.
 Paul now concludes his argument.
-He declares that any "boasting" about an assumed special standing before God on the basis of law-obedience is "excluded" and this because all believers, those under the law (Jewish believers) and those outside the law (Gentile believers), are justified by faith apart from the law.
+He declares that any "boasting" about an assumed special status before God on the basis of law-obedience is "excluded" and this because all believers, those under the law (Jewish believers and their Gentile associates) and those outside the law (Gentile believers), are justified by faith apart from the law.

 The Baby Boomers have come of age and this was celebrated in the election, some years ago, of the first Baby Boomer US president, Bill Clinton.
 Strictly speaking, Baby Boomers were born between 1946 and 1964.
 They are the children of the prosperous post-war era, and today they are getting ready to retire.
 As a group, they are indulged; they were given all they wanted as children.
 They are individuals, highly educated, more refined than the "between the wars" children, wary of authority and form for form sake, into social justice and environmentalism.
 They are attention-seeks who like their ego stroked.
 They like to be seen as unique.
 Philosophically they are of a liberal humanist mould - egalitarian, but increasingly wary of scientific rationalism.
 They are no longer sure that the world can be understood and controlled by the application of rational thought.